MATH3411 is a Mathematics Level III course. See the course overview below.

 If you are currently enrolled in MATH3411, you can log into UNSW Moodle for this all information about this course.

-The aim of MATH3411 is to introduce students to the areas of information theory, coding theory and cryptography.
+The aim of MATH3411 is to introduce students to the areas of coding theory, data compression, information theory and cryptography, all from a mathematical point of view.
 It does not consider any of these topics in great depth: it is more of an overview.
 It will cover the mathematical aspects of these areas and will not cover any engineering or implementation aspects, although such aspects may be mentioned where relevant.

-Discrete communication channels: information theory, compresssion and error control coding, cryptography.
+Discrete communication channels: information theory, compresssion and error correcting coding, cryptography, entropy.